Taking Care of Elderly Parents

 Living arrangements are an essential consideration.
-Depending on your parent’s needs, how far they live from you, and how much of the care you will be sharing with others, you have some options:
+Depending on your parent’s needs, how far they live from you, and how much of the long-term care you will be sharing with others, you have some options:

 Leave your parents in their own home, and help care for them there.
 This move can be a wise choice if your parent is still safe living alone and needs some extra help.